Everything you need to know about School Suspensions in 2023

 7. Long Term Trends

-Suspensions have been rising since 2015.
-It wasn’t always this way, had been gradually falling from 2006 until 2014.
+The number of suspensions have been rising since 2015.
 The number of suspensions are currently at a 16 year high.
+It wasn’t always this way, they had been slowly declining from 2006 until 2014.

-A similar pattern (falling until 2014 and then rising from 2015 onwards) is repeated for permanent exclusions:
+A similar pattern (falling until 2014 and then rising from 2015 onwards) is repeated for the number of permanent exclusions:

-What’s more, the rates of suspension and exclusion also follow this pattern so the changes can’t just be because of more or fewer children in our schools.
+What’s more, the rates of suspension and exclusion also follow this pattern so the trend can’t be only because of any increase / decrease in the school population size.

 Conclusion